Mysteries set in 2101

-As a writer and former teacher, Marianne considers writing one of the greatest inventions in human history.
+As a writer and former teacher, Marianne thinks writing is one of the greatest inventions in human history.
 It allows us to read the thoughts of other people, no matter how far apart we are in space or time, transforming us all into telepaths and time travellers.
 Necromancers, too, but without the mess.

 Marianne Pickles writes stories that explore the implications of new technologies through mysterious plots and curious characters, set in a future where the climate crisis is history.
+She lives in Ely, on the only hill in Cambridgeshire.

 Want to receive a free exclusive short story and be the first to hear the latest news about Marianne’s work?
 Join the Picklesverse community!